kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### EvictionRequest

-We will introduce a new type called `evictionrequest.coordination.k8s.io` to enforce the contract between the eviction requesters and the interceptors.
+We will introduce a new type called `evictionrequest.coordination.k8s.io` to enforce the contract between the eviction requesters and the responders.
 This type is a bit similar to `leases.coordination.k8s.io` in that it requires multiple actors to synchronize the state.
 Which in our case is the progress of the eviction.